Vicbuz/genomic_file_editors/README.md

 this script allows you to filter the depth file resulting from VCFTOOLs command --site-mean-depth.
 The file, for example myvcf.ldepth.mean is a text file that looks like this:

 CHROM   POS     MEAN_DEPTH      VAR_DEPTH

 NC_037638.1     56596   85.2857 5371.67

 NC_037638.1     57208   85.5238 4890.01

 NC_037638.1     59559   77.7381 3494.59

 NC_037638.1     60391   51.675  2218.99

 NC_037638.1     60423   51.625  2207.73

-the script find the mode of the mean site depth, work out what number is double that and any positions over that number will be written into a text document and that file can be used to remove that sites in VCFTOOLS using --exclude-positions command.
+the script find the mode of the mean site depth, work out what number is double that and any positions over that number will be written into a text document and that resulting text document can be used to remove that sites in VCFTOOLS using --exclude-positions command.